baoquanong/snake_ladder/README.md

 - start page to game board
 - game board to end page
-- and from end page to start page
+- end page to start page

+### Game Mechanics

+![game mechanics](./screenshots/snakeandladder.jpg)

+### Determine number of moves per turn

+Generate a random number from 1 to 6

 ### Drawing Squares

 Each square is 50 X 50 px.
 There will be 10 X 10 squares to form checkered board with 100 squares.

-### Drawing Numbers

-### Drawing Snakes & Ladders

-### Drawing Players

-### Determine number of moves per turn

-Generate a random number from 1 to 6

-### Game Mechanics

-![game mechanics](./screenshots/snakeandladder.jpg)

 ### Players takes turns

 Introducing a counter that counts the button clicks, alternating the players each click.

+## Future Development

+### Animate Player moves

+### Add Rolling Die Graphic